Maintaining Work-Life Balance

-We have to manage everything from speakers to hotel management to having the right foods for the right people at the right time.
-Lots of moving parts!
+It comes as no surprise that the meeting professional and event planner job can be quite stressful.
+You have to manage everything from speakers and hotel management to having the right food for the right people and organizing accommodations.
+The list of tasks never seems to end!
 The key thing is that you can’t be effective if you are stressed and overwhelmed, so let’s start there.

-From a personal health perspective, you already know how important staying hydrated is, but are you doing it?
-The typical water target of half your body weight in ounces is a great place to start, but the key is to implement this so that you are drinking water throughout your day.
-Make sure that you are drinking purified water, as you want to help your body to detoxify.
-You either use a filter or your body will become the filter.
-Luckily, most venues are now offering bottled water, so this is a little bit easier.
+From a personal health perspective, you already know how important staying hydrated is, especially during a meeting at the beach.
+But are you doing it?
+The typical daily water target of half your body weight in ounces is a great place to start, but the key is to implement this to drink water throughout the day.
+Make sure it’s purified water, as you want to help your body to detoxify.
+Either use a filter, or your body will become the filter, making it work harder to keep up.

-- Good quality fruits and vegetables (organic where possible)
+- Quality fruits and vegetables (organic where possible).

-- Whole grains (very small amounts, if any)
+- Whole grains in very small amounts only.

-- Healthy fats (natural ones – coconut oil, avocado, olive oil, walnuts, macadamia nuts…).
-Also make sure to get your Omega 3 essential fatty acids from fish, flax or other sources.
-Whenever you see the word essential with regard to nutrition, it means your body can’t make it on its own…you have to eat it.
+- Healthy natural fats such as coconut oil, avocado, olive oil, walnuts and macadamia nuts.
+Also, be sure to get your omega-3 essential fatty acids from fish, flax or other sources.
 These fats are crucial to building healthy cells in your body.
+(Tip: Whenever you see the word “essential” with regard to nutrition, it means your body can’t make it on its own, so you need to incorporate it into your diet.)

-- We really don’t need as much protein as you might think (depending on your lifestyle), so add some in the form of beans, nuts, lentils (if vegetarian) and/or good quality meats (organic, grass-fed) or eggs.
+- We don’t need as much protein as you might think (depending on your lifestyle) but do eat it daily in the form of beans, nuts, lentils (if vegetarian) and/or good-quality meats (organic, grass-fed) and eggs.